antublue/test-engine/README.md

 The project uses a [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy.

 - The [main](/) branch contains the latest unreleased code
+- Google checkstyle format is required
+- PMD is used for static analysis
+- Expand all Java imports
 - Tags are used for releases

 For changes, you should...